rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/Hooks/useEffect-compare-array-in-second-argument-replace-ComonentDidMount-with-useRef.md

 #### The problem around dependency array

-I trying to wrap my head around the new hooks api of react.
-Specifically, I'm trying to construct the classic use case that once was the following:
+Note the classic use case that once was the following:

 ```js
 componentDidUpdate(prevProps) {